InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 __________
 #### `hasSection` <a name="hassection"></a>

 The `hasSection` command can be used to detect if the CMP has generated a section of a certain specification.
 The callback shall be called with `true` as the argument for the `data` parameter if the CMP has generated a section for the requested API prefix string.
 The `data` parameter may be `null` when the CMP is not yet loaded.
-The callback shall be called with `false` as the argument for the `success` parameter if the CMP fails to process this command.
+A value of `false` will be passed as the argument to the `success` parameter if the CMP fails to process this command.